HeartSciences (HSCS)

 AI Analysis | Feedback

-Andrew Simpson has almost 30 years' experience across a wide variety of business sectors and sizes, from small entrepreneurial ventures to large corporate and public companies.
-He served as Group CEO of the Peel Group, a large private company in the U.K. with approximately $8 billion of business assets, from 2006 to 2010.
-During his tenure, he led a strategic restructuring, strengthened and created key divisional teams, introduced key partners into several divisions (including the sale of stakes in its £1.6 billion ports business and £200 million airport business), materially increased liquid assets by approximately £500 million, divested non-core assets, and managed £3 billion of debt funding across multiple facilities.
-From 2003 to 2006, he was a main board director of Speedy Hire plc. (a FTSE 250 company), where he was responsible for its development and expansion, which included seventeen acquisitions and several non-core divestments that saw the share price quadruple in value.
-Andrew qualified as a Chartered Accountant with Price Waterhouse and spent eight years in investment banking at Rothschild, advising on a wide variety of M&A transactions, debt and equity fundraisings, IPOs, and shareholder value issues.
-He was appointed CEO of HeartSciences in March 2022.
+Andrew Simpson brings almost 30 years of experience across diverse business sectors, from entrepreneurial ventures to large corporate and public companies.
+He served as Group CEO of the Peel Group, a substantial private company in the U.K. with approximately $8 billion in business assets, from 2006 to 2010.
+During his tenure, he led strategic restructuring, built key divisional teams, brought in significant partners (including the sale of stakes in its £1.6 billion ports business and £200 million airport business), substantially increased liquid assets by approximately £500 million, divested non-core assets, and managed £3 billion of debt funding.
+Previously, he was a main board director of Speedy Hire plc., a FTSE 250 company, from 2003 to 2006, where he was instrumental in its development and expansion, overseeing seventeen acquisitions and several non-core divestments that led to a quadrupling of the share price.
+Andrew is a Chartered Accountant who qualified with Price Waterhouse and spent eight years in investment banking at Rothschild, advising on a variety of mergers and acquisitions, debt and equity fundraisings, initial public offerings (IPOs), and shareholder value matters.

 Danielle Watson, Chief Financial Officer